HIDDEN IN PLAIN SIGHT. From Being Rendered Invisible and Becoming Visible

 GREEN SKY, BLUE GRASS.
 COLOUR CODING WORLDS

 Our world is full of colour, but do all cultures see it in the same way?
-While the physiological basis for perception is identical for everyone, light waves can’t really explain how we name our impressions of colour, the number (and kind) of categories we divide these colours into, or the meanings and associations we ascribe to them.
+While the scientific basis for perception is identical for everyone, light waves can’t really explain how we name our impressions of colour, the number (and kind) of categories we divide these colours into, or the meanings and associations we ascribe to them.
 These can sometimes differ enormously depending on the language and culture involved.

 It all means that colour is not necessarily universal.
 As an example, the meaning of the Japanese word ao is not identical to the English term blue.
 This is also the case with midori, which is quite distinct from green.
 Thus, Japanese poetry can absolutely describe a “green sky” and “blue grass” – the European way of seeing things is turned upside down.